aryamann04/fundamental-portfolios/README.md

 ### Large Cap Index

 Because S&P 500 historical constituent entry and exit dates data are elusive, I created a Large Cap 'Top 500' index on the United States stock market by using a list of S&P 500 historical constituents.
-The index is monthly rebalanced and picks the top 500 companies by market capitalization each month from the list of tickers.
+The index is rebalanced monthly, weighted by market capitalization, and picks the top 500 companies by market capitalization each month from the list of tickers.

 ### Regression